Ni-Songhao/UnifiedReward/README.md

 ## 🔥 News
+😊 We are actively gathering feedback from the community to improve our models. **We welcome your input and encourage you to stay updated through our repository**!!

 Please leave us a star ⭐ if you find our work helpful.
 - [2025/4] 🔥🔥 We updated [UnifiedReward-7B-v1.5](https://huggingface.co/CodeGoat24/UnifiedReward-7b-v1.5) by introducing pointwise scoring for generated images across three dimensions: alignment, coherence, and style, each rated on a continuous scale from 1 to 5.
   1. **Alignment** quantifies how well an image matches its prompt.